abradshaw/getting-started-with-satellite-6/initial_configuration,_adding_red_repos/syncronising_repositories.md

 ![Sync Status](../images/sync-status.png)

-We will leave other Repsoitory types until laterand skip to **Lifecycle Environments** next.

-No need to wait for those repositories to sync, we can proceed to **Lifecycle Environoments** next
+We will leave other Repsoitory types until later but there is no need to wait for those repositories to sync, we can proceed to **Lifecycle Environoments** next